sabuuuu/inventory-application/README.md

 - Inventory Management: I developed skills in building inventory management systems, including adding, updating, and tracking products and stock levels.

-- Data Reporting: I learned to generate reports that provide insights into product sales and inventory status, contributing to informed decision-making.

 - Alerting Mechanisms: I implemented automatic alerts to notify users when products are running out of stock, improving inventory management efficiency.

 his project has allowed me to apply a wide range of web development skills and technologies, enhancing my understanding of building robust and user-friendly web applications.